nisargjain/sentimatch/README.md

 # sentimatch
-sentiment analysis of twitter posts with multimodal information
+Sentiment Analysis of Twitter posts with multimodal information.